nullgemm/globuf/readme.md

    (which relies on gallium3D software OpenGL rendering)
  - `egl` provides OpenGL ES contexts using ANGLE (which implements OpenGL ES on top of metal)
-   It is not yet implemented.
  - `vk` provides Vulkan contexts using MoltenVK
    (which implements Vulkan on top of metal)
    It is not yet implemented.

 ## Compiling
+First configure your test build using the variables in the makefile.
+You can also set the corresponding environment variables if you prefer.

+`PLATFORM` must be set to one of the following
+ - `WAYLAND`
+ - `X11`
+ - `WINDOWS`
+ - `MACOS`

+`CONTEXT` must be set to one of the following
+ - `SOFTWARE`
+ - `EGL`
+ - `GLX` (X11 only, see previous section)
+ - `WGL` (Windows only, see previous section)
+ - `VULKAN`

+`NATIVE` must be set to one of the following
+ - `TRUE` when compiling for your native OS
+ - `FALSE` when cross-compiling

 ### Wayland
 Globox supports Plasma's background blur Wayland protocol, and although we will obviously stay compatible with compositors which do not support this protocol, it is required to install its .xml files in order to compile.
 By making this mandatory we make sure the feature is available to Plasma users, without having to build a specific binary for that purpose.

 Under ArchLinux, Plasma's protocols can be installed using the `plasma-wayland-protocols` package found in the `Extra` repo.
 The official protocols repository can be found on [invent.kde.org](https://invent.kde.org/libraries/plasma-wayland-protocols).

 ### macOS